News and updates

 Staff unions secured a meeting about the branch support and organising fund (BSOF), posing questions raised by members.
 Issues range from how BSOF employees will fit into mooted structures after the staffing review, budgeting for pay rises and what happens if conference decides to wind up the fund.
 Reps held a productive discussion with the national secretary responsible for the fund, Clare Williams.
 Many questions remain unanswered, but Ms Williams has pledged to take on board comments and work with the staff unions to ensure workers’ voices are heard in the operation of the fund.
 After the meeting, TU side secretary Abby Kimantas said: “This was a very positive first meeting and we look forward to continuing discussions with Clare on the fund”.

-Branch employed staff in Lancashire have fresh mandate for further strike action over pay
+Branch employed staff in Lancashire reach settlement after strike action over pay

-Branch employed staff members in Lancashire have a fresh mandate for industrial action and a meeting has been arranged with the employer.
-As soon as there is any further news, all ACTS members will be informed via this website.
+Branch employed staff members in Lancashire have reached a settlement with their employing branch.
+As soon as we are able, all ACTS members will be updated of all the relevant details via this website.

 Staffing review: it's not a done deal